 |

-book for both beginners and experienced professionals in
+have reference book for both beginners and experienced

-the camera department.
-If you are a beginner, this
+professionals in the camera department.
+If you are a

-also coaches you on how to act efficiently and
+David Elkins also coaches you on how to act efficiently

 embarrassing blunders on your "first barbeque."
 But